tarikkavaz/Correctify/README.md

 The app supports markdown formatting in both input and output—type `**bold**` to see **bold** text, `*italic*` for *italic*, etc.

-### Global Shortcut (Desktop App)
+### Global Shortcut

 Correct text from any application:

+**With Auto Copy/Paste (Recommended):**

+1. Select text in any app (just highlight it, no copying needed)
+2. Press your configured shortcut (default: **Cmd+Shift+.** on Mac or **Ctrl+Shift+.** on Windows/Linux)
+3. Wait for the notification - corrected text automatically pastes in place!

+> [!NOTE]
+> **For using Auto Copy/Paste**: You'll need to grant Accessibility permissions.
+> Go to System Settings > Privacy & Security > Accessibility and enable **Correctify**.
+This allows the app to simulate keyboard input for seamless correction.
+> A pop-up will appear the first time you use Auto Copy/Paste - click "Open System Settings" to grant permission.

+**Without Auto Copy/Paste (Manual Mode):**

 1. Select and copy text in any app (**Cmd+C** / **Ctrl+C**)
 2. Press your configured shortcut (default: **Cmd+Shift+.** on Mac or **Ctrl+Shift+.** on Windows/Linux)
 3. Wait for the notification ("Processing text correction...")
 4. Paste the corrected text (**Cmd+V** / **Ctrl+V**)

 The global shortcut works even when Correctify is minimized or hidden!
-You can customize the shortcut in Settings.
+You can customize the shortcut and enable/disable auto copy/paste in Settings.

 **Note for macOS users:**
 > [!NOTE]